 Introducing Phu Phrabat Historical Park

-Near the entrance to the area is the largest temple in the historical park Wat Phra That Phra Phutthabaht Bua Bok, with its namesake Lao-style chedi covering a Buddha footprint.
+Near the entrance is Wat Phra Phutthabaht Bua Bok, with its namesake Lao-style chedi covering a Buddha footprint.
 It also has some odd temple buildings in the general mood of those in the park.

 There are campsites and three lovely bungalows with rock-hard mattresses.